 For more details, keep reading.
 See the Recipe Card below for complete instructions and to print.

-I suggest all-purpose flour, whole wheat increases the density of biscuits, and combined with the cornmeal, will become a texture issue.
+I suggest all-purpose flour.
+Whole wheat increases the density of biscuits, and when combined with the cornmeal, it will become a texture issue.

 Please don't skip the honey.
 It makes the corn taste pop.

 Store in an airtight container.
-Good at room temperature for 1-2 days, refrigerated for up to 7 days, and frozen for 2-3 months.
+They will be good at room temperature for 1-2 days, refrigerated for up to 7 days, and frozen for 2-3 months.

 Several things are already in your favor to prevent this with this recipe, but it can still happen.
-The baking powder is maxed out.
-The baking soda gives you a quick pop at the beginning of the cooking.
-And the ratio of cornmeal to flour is good.
+The baking powder is maxed out, and the baking soda gives you a quick pop at the beginning of cooking.
+The ratio of cornmeal to flour is good.

 1) Oven temperature

-You can up the temperature by 25 degrees.
-Even if you are wrong, it will be ok, and just the cooking time will be shorter.
-Or you can check it with an oven thermometer.
+You can increase the temperature by 25ยฐ.
+Even if you are wrong, it will be okay, and the cooking time will be shorter.
+You can also check it with an oven thermometer.

-Too dry (not sticky) is bad also; they won't rise correctly.
-You need to get a feel for it.
+Too dry (not sticky) is also bad; the biscuits won't rise correctly.
+Return them to the bowl, and a touch of milk will fix it.

 3) Bad baking powder